acbass49/survey_tools/README.md

 3. `recode` (Similar to car::recode in R) - Select a variable and create a simple recoding string to easily recode variables.
 4. `get_names` function - Use regex to easily select names in a given pandas.DataFrame

+# ToDo
+1. Build a vignette on personal website and jupyter notebook in the repository.
+Or perhaps create my own website for the package?

 # Future Add-ons
 1. Add CI function
 2. Stacking survey
 3. Add other weighting functions like matching, propensity weighting, or multiple combinations of these and raking.

-link I was working on: https://packaging.python.org/en/latest/tutorials/packaging-projects/ link to publish releases: https://medium.com/@blackary/publishing-a-python-package-from-github-to-pypi-in-2024-a6fb8635d45d
+link I was working on: https://packaging.python.org/en/latest/tutorials/packaging-projects/
+link to publish releases: https://medium.com/@blackary/publishing-a-python-package-from-github-to-pypi-in-2024-a6fb8635d45d